-A slip and fall injury happens when people trip or slip then fall, physically hurting themselves.
+What is a slip and fall injury?
+A slip and fall injury happens when people trip or slip (usually on a slippery surface) then fall, physically hurting themselves.
 Of course, falls are an inevitable part of life for all of us, at times.
 Every fall is not a potential lawsuit.

 Property owners have a legal obligation called, “premises liability.”
 This means they have a responsibility to care for their property so that they try to prevent foreseeable injuries.
 This is why personal injury coverage is often part of liability insurance for property.

-A property owner may be liable for an injury in certain cases such as where:
+A property owner may be liable for an injury in certain cases such as when:

 - There was a known spill that caused a slippery and potentially dangerous surface and it wasn’t cleaned up in a reasonable amount of time.
 Or there was no warning to people to alert them to avoid the slippery spill.